Careers

 • Is able to work independently with minimal supervision.

-Send a resume, and preferably a cover letter, to the Program Director, Jacob Merrion, CPFS at [email protected].
-The cover letter should minimally describe your interest in helping people experiencing homelessness and should include:
+To Apply: Send a resume, and preferably with a cover letter of interest, to the Program Director, Jacob Merrion, CPFS at [email protected].
+The cover letter shouldm inimally describe your interest in helping people experiencing homelessness and should include your background and how it aligns with the position.

 Salary

-The Peer Support Coach reports to the Assistant Program Director and is responsible for:
+• The Case Manager Supervisor-LCSW reports to the Day Center Program Manager and is responsible for:

-2. Creating, with the Advance team, a culture of safety and improved health for our Community Members.
+• Creating, with the Advance team, a culture of safety and improved health.

-3. Supporting Community Members in articulating personal goals.
+• Supporting unhoused guests in articulating personal goals.

-4. Promoting Community Members’ long-term goals of gainful employment, acquisition of secure housing, and a lifetime of self-sufficiency.
+• Promoting long-term goals of gainful employment, acquisition of secure housing, and a lifetime of self-sufficiency.

-5. Ensuring Community Members are working effectively toward goals and milestones in all areas of their lives with the eventual objective of transitioning to an independent, self-sufficient, safe, and sober living environment.
+• Ensuring our unhoused guests are working effectively toward goals and milestones in all areas of their lives with the eventual objective of transitioning to an independent, self-sufficient, and safe living environment.

 Job Highlights

-• Employ a strengths-based model to promote personal growth, development, and recovery in Community Members served.
+• Employ a strengths-based model to promote personal growth, development, and recovery from harmful behaviors.

-• Provide assistance, support, and advocacy for Community Members to identify goals, acquire/learn needed skills, and encourage Members as they overcome obstacles to achieving goals.
+• Provide assistance, support, and advocacy for our guests to identify goals (inclusive of employment and housing), acquire/learn needed skills, and overcome obstacles.

 Primary Responsibilities:

-• Support Community Members as they identify, understand, and combat stigma and discrimination associated with mental health, substance use disorder, and homelessness.
+• Support guests as they identify, understand, and combat stigma and discrimination associated with mental health, substance use disorder, and homelessness and develop strategies to reduce self-stigmatizing thoughts and behaviors.

-• Teach and model problem solving techniques for Community Members, incorporating your own story of recovery where appropriate in a positive manner and/or calling on expertise and knowledge of the team.
+• Teach and model problem solving techniques by incorporating your own story of recovery where appropriate and/or calling on expertise and knowledge of the team.

-• Respond to crises as they arise in a manner respectful of Community Members’ individual narratives and backgrounds.
+• Respond to crises as they arise in a manner respectful of individual narratives and backgrounds.

-• Solicit, listen, and respond to Community Member feedback about services.
+• Solicit, listen, and respond to feedback about services.

-• Assist individual Community Members with experience of homelessness in their transition into long-term stable housing and beyond.
+• Assist individuals with their transition into long-term stable housing and beyond.

-• Mentor Community Members in skill-building activities, goal setting, and problem-solving in life, career, relationship, nutrition, health, and overall wellness for the long-term.
+• Mentor and lead unhoused guests in skill-building activities, goal setting, and problem-solving in life, career, relationship, nutrition, health, and overall wellness for the long-term.

 Data Collection and Documentation